aragon/osx/packages/contracts/README.md

 ```

 # Performance optimizations

+There are 3 ways to run tests:

+1. `yarn test` runs tests in sequence.
+Can take a while but is the default.

+2. `yarn test:parallel`, depending on your hardware can be significantly faster and is generally good for most cases.
+See the [hardhat docs](https://hardhat.org/hardhat-runner/docs/guides/test-contracts#running-tests-in-parallel) for more information about parallelized testing.
+Not suitable for gas reports (see below)

+3. `yarn test:gas-report` outputs a gas report.
+Cannot be run in parallel mode.

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).